peerScholar Instructor Guide

 peerScholar provides detailed information about student progress and grades for each assignment.

-2. Click the peerScholar assignment that you want to review, then click to load it in a new window.
+2. Click the peerScholar assignment you want to review, then click Load [assignment name] in a new window.
+To ensure the assignment opens properly, please allow pop-up windows in your browser.

-4. Click the Student Progress & Grading tab at the top of the page to monitor student progress more closely.
+3. Click Student Progress & Grading at the top of the page to monitor students' progress for each phase and their grades.

-5. Click the Analytics tab for a visual overview of the completion rate and grade distribution.
+4. Click Analytics for a visual overview of the completion rate and grade distribution for the assignment.

-6. Under "Activities" in the left-hand sidebar, click any assignment name to switch to another assignment overview, if you have multiple assignments to review in peerScholar.
+5. Under "Activities" in the left-hand sidebar, click any assignment name to review it.

 Tips

 • You can allow late submissions, if needed.
-This feature can be enabled for everyone in the course from the "Activity Schedule" (for the create or reflect phases) in the "Overview" tab, or enabled for individual students for any phase in the "Student Progress & Grading" tab.
+This feature can be enabled for everyone in the course from the "Activity Schedule" (for the create or reflect phases) in "Overview", or for individual students for any assignment phase in "Student Progress & Grading".

-Grade a peerScholar assignment and send grades to your Canvas course
+Grade a peerScholar assignment and sync grades to your Canvas course

-peerScholar allows you to manage grades and then sync those grades with the Canvas Gradebook.
+peerScholar allows you to manage and sync grades with the Canvas Gradebook.

-2. Click the peerScholar assignment that you want to grade, then click to load it in a new window.
+2. Click the peerScholar assignment you want to grade, then click Load [assignment name] in a new window.
+To ensure the assignment opens properly, please allow pop-up windows in your browser.

-4. The name at the top will identify which student you are grading.
+4. The name at the top will identify the student whose submission you are grading.
 Below, you will see the student's submission (original and, if included, revised), self-assessment (if included), and feedback received.
-Switch between peer reviewers by clicking the people icons in the bar below the student's name or switch to feedback the student gave by clicking View Given Feedback in the same bar.
+Switch between peer reviewers by clicking the people icons in the bar below the student's name or view feedback the student gave by clicking View Given Feedback in the same bar.

-5. Enter your grade and feedback in the grading area on the right, then click Save.
+5. Enter your grade and qualitative feedback, and click Save.

 6. At the top of the page, you can advance to the next student by clicking the arrow or using the drop-down.

-7. Once you are done grading, click Back at the top left to return to the assignment overview.
+7. Once you are done grading, click Back to return to the assignment overview.

-8. To sync the grade changes you've made with the Canvas Gradebook, click Gradebook in the left-hand sidebar.
+8. To sync your grade changes to the Canvas Gradebook, click Gradebook in the left-hand sidebar.

-9. Click Sync Grades at the top right, above the grading table.
+9. Click Sync Grades at the top right.

-• Smart Sync - Send only new or updated grades in peerScholar to the Canvas Gradebook.
+• Smart Sync - Sync only new or updated grades in peerScholar to the Canvas Gradebook.

-• All Sync - Send all grades from peerScholar to the Canvas Gradebook.
+• All Sync - Sync all grades from peerScholar to the Canvas Gradebook.

-11. Click Continue and a success message will appear at the bottom of the screen when the sync is complete.
+11. Click Continue.
 Although the sync request will be sent right away, it may take time to show up in the Canvas Gradebook.

 Tips

-• You can update the grading scheme you set up for the assignment at any time.
-These updates can include changing how much impact your marks, the student peer marks, or the participation marks have on each student's final grade.
-From the peerScholar assignment overview page, click "Edit Grading" in the grading box to make and save any changes.
+• You can update the grading scheme you set for the assignment at any time.
+These updates can include changing the impact of your marks, peers' marks, or participation marks on students' final grades.
+From the peerScholar assignment overview page, click "Edit Grading" in the grading box to make and save your changes.

 • You can download a spreadsheet of the gradebook from peerScholar.
-This option can be good if you prefer to manage grading outside of the peerScholar interface (view an example peerScholar data spreadsheet, as customized for one UBC course).
-From the peerScholar assignment overview page, click "Gradebook" in the left-hand sidebar, then click "Download CSV" at the top right, above the grading table.
+This option can be good if you prefer to manage grading outside of the peerScholar interface (for reference, check out our UBC example peerScholar data spreadsheet).
+From the peerScholar assignment overview page, click "Gradebook" in the left-hand sidebar, then click "Download CSV" at the top right.

 • You can allow students to see their grades in peerScholar.
-From the peerScholar assignment overview page, click the toggle for "Show Grades" so it turns blue.
-Note that this toggle controls the visibility of grades in peerScholar only; it does not affect what students see in Canvas.
+From the peerScholar assignment overview page, turn the "Show Grades" toggle on (blue).
+Note that this toggle controls the visibility of grades in peerScholar only; it does not affect the grades students see in Canvas.

 Where can I get more support with peerScholar?